silvstar0/Ionic-Angular-Reader/README.md

 This reader contains a number of features the original reader by [Patrick G](https://github.com/geek1011) did not.

-Parts of it are substantially re-written, parts become quite a bit simpler by using the Angular templating system, other parts (styling, for example) are mostly unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
+Parts of it are substantially re-written, parts become simpler by using the Angular templating system, other parts (styling, for example) are mostly unchanged, except to rename some classes to prevent collision with Ionic's built-in styling classes.
 I have also removed the original project's dependency on jQuery.
 I have also updated the font selection and made minor changes to the styling, particularly to address mobile devices.

 A simpler, pure Angular/Ionic version of that reader, without the extra bells & whistles, can be found here: [angular-epub-reader](https://github.com/viking2917/angular-epub-reader).
 It is more-or-less a straight AngularJS/Ionic port of [ePubViewer](https://github.com/geek1011/ePubViewer).

+### Changes to epub.js.

+This directive uses the [ePub.js] in a slightly modified form, to enable selection and highlighting to work on mobile devices.
+In particular, the "onSelectionChange" handler in epub.js (~ line 4842) is changed to have a 2 second endTimeout instead of 250 milliseconds.
+This gives the user time to adjust the drag handles on mobile devices - otherwise the event fires so quickly that selection is assumed to be done by the system before the user can intervene to change the range selected.
+Hacky, I know.
+Open to better suggestions.

 ## Tests

-Tests are implemented via [Testcafe])(https://www.testcafe.com), and are located in the `tests` directory.
+Tests are implemented via [Testcafe](https://www.testcafe.com), and are located in the `tests` directory.
 Installing testcafe is straightforward:

 ```
 npm install -g testcafe